Sales Team Negotiation Training: Customised Case Studies

 Competitive role-plays are competitions between two teams – one domestic (in this case Australian) and the other foreign.
-Both teams are given a comprehensive briefing document on or before the negotiation training course that identifies team members, objectives, and background.
+Both teams are given a comprehensive briefing document on or before the best negotiation skills training seminars that identifies team members, objectives, and background.
 Include history of encounters, environment of the negotiation such as third party interventions (especially government), industry associations etc. Each role-playing team takes time, sometimes several hours to prepare.
 The time they take usually indicates thorough preparation, provided the sales negotiation teams have invested in being trained on how to prepare effectively.
 This can prove to be important in an international negotiation, preparation is (almost) everything.

 The learning comes from several sources in the training.
 Perceptive observers follow each team in all of its meetings.
 When the sales negotiation is complete (or we run out of time), each member of each side comments on the performance of the other team and its members.
 This is unique training feedback we would never receive in real life.
 It bears upon personal communication style, effectiveness of strategies, perceived trust/believability and team cohesion and solidarity.

 A recent sales negotiation skills team role-play training exercise took place between a team from SB Research of Balmain in Sydney, and an external team.
 It included members of the AJBCC and was based on the real life situation of woodchip negotiations between Stones Ltd., and Daishowa Japan.
 Neither side knew the woodchip industry, so I provided them with comprehensive briefing.
 The one twist was that the briefing material was for the year 2000, when a particular problem arose between the two teams.
 I had, in 2000, as a consultant to the Australian woodchip negotiator North Forest Products Ltd. (since sold on to Gunns Ltd.) been privy to that situation.
 I gave each negotiation team detailed insights into the main players (albeit fictionalised characters, but based on reality), and their personal and team attitudes.

 Comments by AJBCC member Bob Seidler, The Seidler Law Firm in Sydney, a member of the team opposing SB Research some time after the training: